Among the 63,000 searches done on Google per second, 46% are made to access local information.

 - Category (make sure you choose the right one).

-- Photos (follow the format provided by Google).
+- Photos (follow the format provided by Google and share as many as you can).

 - Make sure your NAP (name, address, and phone number) match across all your citations.